MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/table-row-button.md

 The programmatic name describes the purpose of the control.

 - If visible text label exists, the programmatic name should match the visible text label.
     - **Note:** Setting a programmatic name while a visible text label exists may cause VoiceOver to duplicate the announcement of the name.
-If this happens, hide the visible text label from VoiceOver recognization.
+If this happens, hide the visible text label from VoiceOver recognizing it.
 - The visible label is the programmatic name
   - If there is a description following the visible label, it must be announced before the role.